Socrates' Life: Laws Broken And Philosophy

 Frequently asked questions

-Socrates was charged with asebeia (impiety) against the pantheon of Athens and the corruption of the youth of the city-state.
+The two charges were asebeia (impiety) against the pantheon of Athens and corruption of the youth of the city-state.

-Socrates was accused of "failing to acknowledge the gods that the city acknowledges" and "introducing new deities".
+Failing to acknowledge the gods that the city acknowledges and introducing new deities.

 Socrates was sentenced to death by drinking a poisonous beverage of hemlock.